charlax/dotfiles/cheatsheet.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# DEPRECATED

+This page is deprecated, now using `cheat` and the `cheatsheets/` folder in the dotfiles repo.

 # Unsorted

 ## See what port a given process ID has open using lsof